wycloveinfall/MSMDFF-NET/README.md

-# MSMDFF-NET
-the code for paper "A Multiscale and Multidirection Feature Fusion Network for Road Detection From Satellite Imagery".
-The code will be made public after the paper is accepted.
-# sorry
-I'm very sorry, but I've fallen ill.
-The release of the code requires organizing references to previous code and explaining the power relations, so the release time will be delayed.
-The exact time will be before Apr.15.

 ## A Multiscale and Multidirection Feature Fusion Network for Road Detection From Satellite Imagery

 This paper ([MSMDFF-Net](https://ieeexplore.ieee.org/document/10477437)) has been published in IEEE TGRS 2024.